USEPA/CMAQ/DOCS/Users_Guide/CMAQ_UG_ch05_running_a_simulation.md

 In this image it can be seen that there four main sub folders within the CMAQ repository.
 The first folder, CCTM, houses all the source codes (i.e. fortran/C programs) and scripts that drive the CMAQ Chemistry Transport Model (CCTM).

-The second folder, DOCS, contains all relevant documentation pertaining to the CMAQ program suite including the User Manual, Release Notes and Known issuse associated with the current release and a Develpers Guide for a general description of CMAQ's open-source collaboration workflow and step-by-step instructions for how to make code contributions through GitHub.
+The second folder, DOCS, contains all relevant documentation pertaining to the CMAQ program suite including the User Manual, Release Notes and Known issues associated with the current release and a Developers Guide for a general description of CMAQ's open-source collaboration workflow and step-by-step instructions for how to make code contributions through GitHub.

 The third folder in the repository is the POST folder which contains several very useful tools for post-processing of the input/output data files.
 Each tool within the folder comes wth the source code, scripts and a README used to run the tool.
 A technical description of the tools within this folder can be found in [Chapter 8](CMAQ_UG_ch08_analysis_tools.md).

 The fourth folder in the repository is the PREP folder which contains several pre-processing programs that can be run before the CCTM to prepare meteorology, initial conditions and boundary conditions inputs.
 Similar to the POST tools, documentation on compiling and running the programs is provided within each subfolder under PREP.

 The last folder within the repository is the UTIL folder which contains useful utilities relating to the CMAQ program suite.
 An example is the bldmake utility which is used to compile the source code into executables when you use any of the build scripts in the CMAQ repository.
-Also included in this repository is a top level README file with an overview of the contents of the release and two additional C-Shell scripts, `bldit_project.csh` and `config_cmaq.csh`.  `bldit_project.csh` allows the user to extract the build and run scripts and compile the model outside of the repository, while `config_cmaq.csh` helps enforce consistent environment setting for the CMAQ project.
+Also included in this repository is a top-level README file with an overview of the contents of the release and two additional C-Shell scripts, `bldit_project.csh` and `config_cmaq.csh`.  `bldit_project.csh` allows the user to extract the build and run scripts and compile the model outside of the repository, while `config_cmaq.csh` helps enforce consistent environment setting for the CMAQ project.
 Both these scripts will be discussed in the following sections.

 ## 5.4 Building CMAQ Outside of the Repository in a User-Specified Directory

 When cloning the repository or unpacking the tar file of the CMAQ distribution, the top-level directory is recognized by the default build and run scripts as `CMAQ_HOME` (formerly M3HOME prior to CMAQv5.2).
 This directory is an arbitrary base location of the CMAQ installation on your Linux system for a specific application.
 If the user will build and run CMAQ within the repository folder structure, then `CMAQ_HOME` does not need to be set explicitly in the `bldit_project.csh` script.
 If, on the other hand, the user wishes to extract the build and run scripts and compile the model outside of the repository, then `CMAQ_HOME` will need to be specified in `bldit_project.csh`.
 Executing `bldit_project.csh` will automatically perform this extraction and create a CMAQ folder structure under the location now specified by `CMAQ_HOME`.
-To perform this operation modify the variable `CMAQ_HOME` in the `bldit_project.csh ` script to identify the folder that you would like to install the CMAQ package under.
+To perform this operation, modify the variable `CMAQ_HOME` in the `bldit_project.csh ` script to identify the folder that you would like to install the CMAQ package under.
 For example:

 ```
 set CMAQ_HOME = /home/username/CMAQ_v5.3